Why Poverty Is Increasing

 Consumer prices increased by 7.6 per cent, while average hourly wages rose 5.2 per cent from July 2021 to July 2022 (Statistics Canada, 2022b).

 Poverty is persistent.
-More than three million Canadians living in poverty including 875,000 children.
+More than three million Canadians are living in poverty, including 875,000 children.
 Another 2.5 million are at risk of poverty.
-In total, almost one in five Canadians are living in or at risk of poverty.
+In total, almost one in five Canadians is living in or at risk of poverty.

 Poverty affects everyone.
 The impacts of poverty include reduced mental and physical health, delayed development for children, reduced social cohesion and lost productivity.